baracudaz/fenix_tft/README.md

 ### How to acquire tokens

 To use this integration, you need your FENIX cloud API `access_token` and `refresh_token`.
+Tokens are necessary because user login and password APIs have not been implemented yet.

 #### Fenix tokens